auth0/docs/articles/users/index.md

 ## User search

-Learn about how [search](/users/search/v3) works and the best ways to search for users using the Management API.
+Learn about how to [search](/users/search/v3) for users and sort, view, and export the search results using the Management API endpoints.